CNAS Is Accepting 2018 Internship Applications

 Interns may earn academic credit and are responsible for working out this arrangement with their academic institution and the Center's internship coordinator.
 Interns are responsible for obtaining their own housing.

-Joseph S. Nye, Jr. Research Interns work directly with specific programs including Regions and States (Middle East and Asia); Energy, Economics, and Security; Technology and National Security; Military, Veterans, and Society; Transatlantic Security; and Defense Strategies and Assessments.
+Joseph S. Nye, Jr. Research Interns work directly with specific programs including Regions and States (Middle East and Asia); Energy, Economics, and Security; Military, Veterans, and Society; Transatlantic Security; Technology and National Security; and Defense Strategies and Assessments.
 Please refer to the projects on our website and let us know which projects and topic areas interest you the most and why in your cover letter.
 We will do our best to pair selected interns with projects of their interest.
-We are currently accepting applications for our Fall 2017 intern class on a rolling basis.
+We are currently accepting applications for our Spring 2018 intern class on a rolling basis.

 Applicants with Non-U.S. Citizenship